Web Application Firewall

 ModSecurity Audit Log

-The audit log is available in ~/log/apache-waf.log
+The audit log is available in ~/log/apache-waf.log.
+Each blocked request will be

 logged with all details, such as client and server headers, and in-depth details about